 Because of many things, Greenlawn is a great place for families with children to consider.
 First of all, many other families with children live here, making Greenlawn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Greenlawn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Greenlawn’s overall crime rate is lower than average for the country.

-Greenlawn is a very ethnically-diverse town.
+Greenlawn is an extremely ethnically-diverse town.
 The people who call Greenlawn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenlawn residents report their race to be White, followed by Black or African-American.
 Greenlawn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.02% of the town’s residents.
-Important ancestries of people in Greenlawn include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 17.74% of the town’s residents.
+Important ancestries of people in Greenlawn include Irish, Italian, German, English, and Polish.